yikerman/yikerman/README.md

 [![Yi's GitHub Stats](https://github-readme-stats.vercel.app/api?username=xiaoyu2006&count_private=true&show_icons=true)](https://github.com/xiaoyu2006)
 [![Yi's GitHub Top Lang](https://github-readme-stats.vercel.app/api/top-langs/?username=xiaoyu2006&hide=html,css,javascript&layout=compact)](https://github.com/xiaoyu2006)

-I'm Yi, a student who likes to mess around with code.
+I'm Yi, a student who likes to mess around with code with a life-long goal to build a virtual reality in the computer (not VR tech, but games or 3D tech).

-I do program in C/C++/Python/Swift a bit.
+I do program in C/C++/Python a bit.
 C# is ugly but it kinda works (Unity, spec.
 KSP).
 NPM is a bad idea.

 ***GOING TO BE PROFESSIONAL IN THE FUTURE!***